 green tea supplements, which are sold in capsule form or liquid extracts

 Most green tea dietary supplements are sold as dried leaf tea in capsule form.
 Look for standardized extracts of green tea.
 There are also liquid extracts made from the leaves and leaf buds.
 The average cup of green tea contains 50 to 150 mg polyphenols (antioxidants).
 Decaffeinated green tea products contain concentrated polyphenols.
 Caffeine-free supplements are available.
 Please note that bottled green tea is proven not to be as effective as the brewed ones.
 According to research done by the American Chemical Society in 2010, 16 ounce bottled teas can contain fewer polyphenols than one cup of brewed tea.
-So set your preference as you decide which form of green tea
+So set your preference as you decide which form of green tea to consume.

 There are tonnes of researchers to show the health potential of green tea extract side effects, but every coin has two sides.
 Similarly, green tea also has adverse effects.
 As it contains caffeine, like any regular tea; it results in nervousness, shakiness, and anxiety.
 Drinking green tea in excess can result in caffeine overload, which subsequently causes insomnia, upset stomach, tremors, restlessness, etcetera.
 Of course, this is more prominent in people who tend to consume it in excess all of a sudden.
 In other words, if you are sensitive to caffeine, you are more susceptible to the side effects.
 And people who are intolerant to caffeine suffer further – they experience the symptoms even with little amounts of green tea.